-A 26-year-old female asked:
+A member asked:

-if amoxicillin 500mg helped my toothache to almost non existent do i still need a root canal? if so would laser dentistry be the best option
+If amoxicillin 500mg helped my toothache to almost non existent do i still need a root canal? if so would laser dentistry be the best option

 Dr. Don Millner answered